 What is Economics and Business Economics?

 Global trade and income inequality

 Economic problems from different angles

 You can look at economic problems from different angles.
 When a firm receives a patent it obtains a monopolistic position which allows it to charge a higher price for its product.
 Is this good or bad from an economic point of view?
 Europe recovers only slowly from the economic crisis.
 Is quantitative easing of the European Central Bank a sound solution?
 What might stimulate people to contribute more to the economy?
-What is the key factor in firm’s success?
-Finding opportunities in foreign markets?
-Or investing in innovative techniques and approaches?
+What is the key factor in a firm’s success?
+Finding opportunities in foreign markets, or investing in innovative techniques and approaches?

 How do organizations make decisions?
 How do firms behave within different types of markets?
 How can we look at global topics such as the financial crisis and international business strategies from different perspectives?